wp-plugins/shorturl/readme.txt

 == Changelog ==

+= 04/27/2009 - Version 0.3 =
+* Replaced the tilde (~) with dash (-) in the short URLs similarly to FriendFeed & Ginx, but the tilde is still supported for backward compatibility.

 = 04/20/2009 - Version 0.2 =
 * Added a short URL for the homepage

 = 04/20/2009 - Version 0.1.1 =
 * Fixed a versioning issue

 = 04/20/2009 - Version 0.1 =
 * First release.
 Yay!

 == Screenshots ==